SCHMITT INDUSTRIES, INC. CLASS - GuruFocus.com

 LEAD PLAINTIFF DEADLINE IS DECEMBER 12, 2022

 NEW YORK, Oct.
-20, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the District of Oregon on behalf of investors who purchased or otherwise acquired Schmitt Industries, Inc. (“Schmitt” or the “Company”) ( SMIT) securities between September 1, 2020 and September 20, 2022, inclusive (the “Class Period”).
+24, 2022 /PRNewswire/ --Wolf Haldenstein Adler Freeman & Herz LLPannounces that a federal securities class action lawsuit has been filed in the United States District Court for the District of Oregon on behalf of investors who purchased or otherwise acquired Schmitt Industries, Inc. ("Schmitt" or the "Company") (NASDAQ: SMIT) securities between September 1, 2020 and September 20, 2022, inclusive (the "Class Period").

 All investors who purchased the shares and incurred losses are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.